Training LLMs over Neurally Compressed Text: Motivation and Background

-Concurrently, \cite{goldmanUnpackingTokenizationEvaluating2024} explores how the compression performance of a tokenizer correlates with downstream model performance.
-They find that tokenizers that compress better perform better, which generally aligns with our findings, particularly in the large vocabulary setting, see \cref{fig:vocab-over-compressed}.
-However, we find that using the strongest compressors is detrimental to learnability, as seen in the AC line in \cref{fig:lm-compressed}.
-These conflicting results likely stem from differences in tokenization strategy.
-Their work is restricted to BPE-based compressors while we explore stronger compressors built on LLMs and Arithmetic Coding.
-The qualitative differences between these classes of tokenizers are explored more in \cref{sec:segmentation}.
+Several previous works explore how a tokenizer's compression rate correlates with downstream model performance. \citet{goldmanUnpackingTokenizationEvaluating2024} finds that tokenizers that compress better perform better, which generally aligns with our findings, particularly in the large vocabulary setting, see \cref{fig:vocab-over-compressed}.
+However, we find that using the \emph{strongest} compressors is detrimental to learnability, as seen by the AC line in \cref{fig:lm-compressed}.